amishas157/lookup-osm-wikidata/README.md

 # osm-wikidata
-A tool to match osm feature to wikidata tags and then fetch all languages translation present in it's wikidata
+A tool to match osm feature to wikidata tags and querying the corresponding wikidata for chinese label.

 ### Input
 input.csv - A CSV of osm features having osm_id and osm_type

-### Output
-wikino.csv - A CSV of osm features not having wikidata/wikipedia tags wikiyes.csv - A CSV of osm features having wikidata/wikipedia tags wikiyeschinese.csv - A CSV of osm features with their all the language traslationn present in wikidata

 ### How it works

-script.py - A python script to look into input file and query api-dynamosm for each osm features and getting it's wikidata/wikipedia tag if present.
-It creates two buckets: wikiyes.csv and wikino.csv
+osm.py - A python script to look into input file and query api-dynamosm for each osm features and getting it's wikidata/wikipedia tag if present.

-loopUpChinese.py - A python script to query wikidata API for language translations for osm features present in wikiyes.csv.
-It creates bucket wikiyeschinese.csv
+wiki.py - A python script to query wikidata API for chinese labels

 ### Run
-- python script.py
+- python osm.py
-- python lookUpChinese.py
+- python wiki.py

+### Output

+finalOutput.csv - Input CSV with added columns: osm:wikidata, osm:wikipedia, wiki:wikidata, wiki:label:zh